TamuraKafka/KAPS/README.md

 # Experiment Code
-All experiments that need to use the Kars algorithm need to use the experimental data set, through the Kars algorithm to calculate the results, and then put the calculated results into the corresponding experimental code to draw the experimental results map.
-The data sets needed for each experiment and the drawing code for that experiment are as follows:
+All experiments that need to use the Kars algorithm need to use the experimental dataset, through the Kars algorithm to calculate the results, and then put the calculated results into the corresponding experimental code to draw the experimental results map.
+The datasets needed for each experiment and the drawing code for that experiment are as follows:

 1. Effectiveness on Groundtruth Inference with Varying Redundancy.
 - The KARS Code is located in the directory: "EM/DataGraph/data_3r_15r_dataset.py"
 - The KARS dataset for this experiment is located in "datasets/QuantitativeCrowdsourcing/DouBanDatasets_RedundancyCut" and "datasets/QuantitativeCrowdsourcing/GoodReadsDatasets_RedundancyCut"
 - The code of Baseline CATD、GTM、KDEm、LFC、CRH  can be run by a startup script I wrote in the dictionary "EM/BaselineExperiment/LaunchBaseline.py"
-- Since the algorithm code for CTD is written in Java, we package each data set and the CTD algorithm into a jar package, running the corresponding jar package can calculate the corresponding results, these jar packages are located at: "CTD", and the corresponding calculated output is located at: "CTD/log/Tri/CTD/weather/parameter"
+- Since the algorithm code for CTD is written in Java, we package each dataset and the CTD algorithm into a jar package, running the corresponding jar package can calculate the corresponding results, these jar packages are located at: "CTD", and the corresponding calculated output is located at: "CTD/log/Tri/CTD/weather/parameter"

 2. Effectiveness of Kindness.
 - The Code is located in the directory: "EM/DataGraph/model_bias.py"
-- The data set for this experiment is located in "datasets/QuantitativeCrowdsourcing/DouBanDatasets/Douban_202t_269266w" and "datasets/QuantitativeCrowdsourcing/GoodReadsDatasets/GoodReads_309t_120415w"
+- The dataset for this experiment is located in "datasets/QuantitativeCrowdsourcing/DouBanDatasets/Douban_202t_269266w" and "datasets/QuantitativeCrowdsourcing/GoodReadsDatasets/GoodReads_309t_120415w"

 3. Effectiveness of Preferences.
 - The Code is located in the directory: "EM/DataGraph/model_bias.py"
-- The data set for this experiment is located in "datasets/QuantitativeCrowdsourcing/DouBanDatasets/Douban_202t_269266w" and "datasets/QuantitativeCrowdsourcing/GoodReadsDatasets/GoodReads_309t_120415w"
+- The dataset for this experiment is located in "datasets/QuantitativeCrowdsourcing/DouBanDatasets/Douban_202t_269266w" and "datasets/QuantitativeCrowdsourcing/GoodReadsDatasets/GoodReads_309t_120415w"

 4. Analysis of Dataset Anomalies.
 - The Code is located in the directory: "EM/DataGraph/SW_test.py"
-- The data set for this experiment is located in "datasets/QuantitativeCrowdsourcing/DouBanDatasets_SWTest" and "datasets/QuantitativeCrowdsourcing/GoodReadsDatasets_SWTest"
+- The dataset for this experiment is located in "datasets/QuantitativeCrowdsourcing/DouBanDatasets_SWTest" and "datasets/QuantitativeCrowdsourcing/GoodReadsDatasets_SWTest"

 5. Analysis of User Kindness Distribution.